Super Mario RPG Review

 Crazy visuals and fun battles aside, one thing shines brightest in Super Mario RPG: the music and sound effects.
 Like any new Mario release, the music and sound effects also get an upgrade, and Super Mario RPG is no exception.

-The background music drives the many different environments forward while bringing them to life, and while it can become stale after a while, simply jumping to a different area will likely give you something new to listen to.
+The background music drives the many different environments forward while bringing them to life.
+While it can become stale after a while, simply jumping to a different area will likely give you something new to listen to.
 It brings everything to life while building a great atmosphere to explore and enjoy, even without voice acting.

 Overall, Super Mario RPG is one of the few remakes that can practically speak for itself; it’ll get hold of you and keep you going to find the next part of the story.
 It’s a well-done remake in almost every sense, from the environments to the different enemies, while maintaining that infamous Mario silliness through it all.
 The only downside is that there will definitely be a lot of reasons to do it, and voice acting would’ve made this release a star in its sense.